About

 Captain Henri Richard

 A few of the signatures are blurry or smudged, but most are intact.
-Unfortunately, these were stored in a damp cellar for many years.
 You’ll see that many of the signatures overlap.
-And when we show you the individual signatures you click on the team rosters, the green check marks, these have had the marks and signatures around theirs removed, while the signature itself is as it is.
+And when we show you the individual signatures you click on the team rosters, the green check marks.

 This is truly the most unique of collections.
 Imagine the greats and legends whose DNA touched these replica rinks and who took the time to sign them.

-Enjoy a walk through a frozen moment in time of great growth of the National Hockey League.
+Enjoy a walk through a frozen moment in time of great growth of the National Hockey League, truly the forerunner of the league becoming a major business.